SafePass: History

 Safepass was developed by Amihan Global Strategies and Talino Venture Labs.
-Safepass was originally launched in June 2020 by the Department of Tourism, the Department of Trade and Industry and Talino Ventures.
-It was made as a contact tracing tool with capacity planning features would also help businesses to manage COVID-19 safety protocols within their premises.
+It was originally launched in June 2020 by the Department of Tourism, the Department of Trade and Industry and Talino Ventures.
+It was made as a contact tracing tool with capacity planning features that would also help businesses to manage COVID-19 safety protocols within their premises.
 On August 14, 2020, a free version of SafePass was made available for business establishments nationwide.

 Features

-SafePass features varies by plan.
-It is touted as an "omni-channel" system which can also be accessed by telephone, SMS or thru Facebook Messenger.
-The most basic of plan, available to any establishment, provides basic contact tracing and digital health questionnaire.
+SafePass features vary by plan.
+It is touted as an "omni-channel" system which can also be accessed by telephone, SMS or Facebook Messenger.
+The most basic plan, available to any establishment, provides basic contact tracing and a digital health questionnaire.
 Other plans include employee management features and a capacity planning tool which set how many individuals can be in a location at any given time.
-Paid plans allows for businesses to notify multiple contacts at once and allow its customers to make advanced bookings.
+Paid plans allow for businesses to notify multiple contacts at once and allow their customers to make advanced bookings.